wavegate/obsidian_vault/Neuroengineering/can lab grown brains become conscious.md

 adding human neurons to mouse brains

-guidelines to guide the humane use of brain organoi
+guidelines to guide the humane use of brain organoids?